Time to Say Goodbye: Probate and Timescales

 In terms of the actual timescales if Inheritance Tax will be payable then the application for the Grant of Probate must be made within six months of the date of death or there will be financial penalties and interest to pay to HMRC.

-In terms of completing the administration and paying gifts to the beneficiaries these should be completed in a timely fashion and there is a notional “Executor’s year” which means the aim to complete the administration should be within a year, although more complex Estates can take even longer.
+In terms of completing the administration and paying gifts to the beneficiaries these should be completed in a timely fashion and there is a notional “Executor’s year”.
+This means the aim to complete the administration should be within a year, although more complex Estates can take even longer.